The twisted Ruelle zeta function on compact hyperbolic orbisurfaces and Reidemeister-Turaev torsion

 \section{Abstract}

 Let $X$ be a compact hyperbolic surface with finite order singularities, $X_1$ its unit tangent bundle.
 We consider the Ruelle zeta function $R(s;\rho)$ associated to a representation $\rho \colon \pi_1(X_1) \to \GL(V_\rho)$.
-If $\rho$ does not factor through $\pi_1(X)$, we show that the value at $0$ of the Ruelle zeta function is the Reidemeister--Turaev torsion of $(X_1, \rho)$ with respect to the Euler structure induced by the geodesic flow, thus generalizing Fried's conjecture to this setting.
+If $\rho$ does not factor through $\pi_1(X)$, we show that the value at $0$ of the Ruelle zeta function equals the sign-refined Reidemeister--Turaev torsion of $(X_1, \rho)$ with respect to the Euler structure induced by the geodesic flow and to the natural homology orientation of $X_1$.
+It generalizes Fried's conjecture to non-unitary representations, and solves the phase and sign ambiguity in the unitary case.
 We also compute the vanishing order and the leading coefficient of the Ruelle zeta function at $s=0$ when $\rho$ factors through $\pi_1(X)$.

 \keywords{hyperbolic orbisurface, twisted Ruelle zeta function, non-unitary representation, Reidemeister--Turaev torsion, Selberg trace formula}

 \msc{Primary: 11M36; Secondary: 11F72, 37C30, 57Q10}